-Applications are now open for PhD studentships starting in October 2018.
+Applications are now closed for our main admissions round for PhD studentships starting in October 2018.

 Please read the recruitment introduction for more information about eligibility, how to apply, and possibilities for further funding.